 - In Vertical Axis select the Stage.

-- Click on Save button and give a name to your lens, select the Demo app and click on Save.
+- Click on the Save button and give a name to your lens, select the Demo app and click on Save.

 Now under the Lens tab you can find a Lens “Amount by Opportunity Stage”.